 Lastly, look no further than Europe for the sweeping policy change around single-use plastic bottles that’s already underway.
 The European Union, a trailblazer on many regulations that end up spreading throughout the world, such as food safety standards and data privacy, has already started imposing limits on single-use plastic packaging.
 And the Olympics this year in Paris took significant strides to cut down the use of single-use plastics.

-Solutions already exist in market for single-use plastic bottles.
+5. Solutions already exist in market that can replace single-use plastic water bottles.
+Let’s embrace them.

 Perhaps most relevant, we aren’t waiting on any technological breakthroughs to offer high-quality beverages without single-use plastic bottles.
 Sustainable solutions (from Bevi and other companies!) are available right now, in many cases at a significant price discount to bottled beverages.